Animals in space: 1950s

-On 31 August 1950, the U.S. launched a mouse into space (137 km) aboard a V-2 (the Albert V flight, which, unlike the Albert I-IV flights, did not have a monkey), however the animal died following descent because the parachute system failed.
+On 31 August 1950, the U.S. launched a mouse into space (137 km) aboard a V-2 (the Albert V flight, which, unlike the Albert I-IV flights, did not have a monkey), however, the animal died following descent because the parachute system failed.
 The U.S. launched several other mice in the 1950s.

-On 22 July 1951, the Soviet Union launched the R-1 IIIA-1 flight, carrying the dogs Tsygan (Цыган, "Gypsy") and Dezik (Дезик) into space, but not into orbit.
+On 22 July 1951, the Soviet Union launched the R-1 IIIA-1 flight, carrying the dogs Tsygan (Цыган, "Gypsy" or "Țigan/Țagaur" in romani language) and Dezik (Дезик) into space, but not into orbit.
 These two dogs were the first living higher organisms successfully recovered from a spaceflight.
 Both space dogs survived the flight, although Dezik would die on a subsequent flight.
 The U.S. launched mice aboard spacecraft later that year; however, they failed to reach the altitude for true spaceflight.

 On 3 November 1957, the second-ever orbiting spacecraft carried the first animal into orbit, the dog Laika, launched aboard the Soviet Sputnik 2 spacecraft (nicknamed 'Muttnik' in the West).
 Laika died during the flight, as was expected because the technology to return spacecraft from orbit had not yet been developed.
 At least 10 other dogs were launched into orbit and numerous others on sub-orbital flights before the historic date of 12 April 1961, when Yuri Gagarin became the first human in space.

 On 13 December 1958, a Jupiter IRBM, AM-13, was launched from Cape Canaveral, Florida, with a United States Navy-trained South American squirrel monkey named Gordo on board.
 The nose cone recovery parachute failed to operate and Gordo was lost.
 Telemetry data sent back during the flight showed that the monkey survived the 10 g of launch, 8 minutes of weightlessness and 40 g of reentry at 16,000 km/h.
 The nose cone sank 1302 nmi downrange from Cape Canaveral and was not recovered.